 Instead of lasagna, go ahead and make that Healthy Eggplant Parmesan—you won’t regret it!
 Eggplant is loaded with fiber, which you’ve now learned is key to reducing LDL levels.
 Try one of our favorite recipes—Eggplant Parmesan Chips—for a savory snack that’s low on fat.
-Okra is another underrated veggie which has cholesterol-lowering capabilities.
+Okra is another underrated veggie that has cholesterol-lowering capabilities.

 Studies have shown people can lower their LDL cholesterol by up to 20% by simply adding grapefruit to their diet.
-Grapefruit contains antioxidants and fiber, as well as a flavonoid called naringenina, which has been shown to prevent plaque buildup and lower both LDL cholesterol and triglycerides.
+Grapefruit contains antioxidants and fiber, as well as a flavonoid called naringenin, which has been shown to prevent plaque buildup and lower both LDL cholesterol and triglycerides.

 Again with the healthy fats!
-The Omega-3 fatty acids found in salmon and other fish can boost your HDL levels (good cholesterol) in addition to warding off heart disease and dementia.
+The Omega-3 fatty acids found in salmon and other fish can boost your HDL levels (good cholesterol) in addition to ward off heart disease and dementia.
 To get the most benefit, The American Heart Association recommends eating fish twice a week, particularly salmon, tuna, sardines, or mackerel.